-Source: 2010 Census, 2010 ACS 5-year estimates, and 2018 ACS 5-year estimates or 27) that connect to the LinC.
-The time travel requirements present barriers for residents who make this trip by transit.
+Source: 2010 Census, 2010 ACS 5-year estimates, and 2018 ACS 5-year estimates

 Map 2-11 illustrates the location of workers who commute to work outside of Collier County by census Block Group.
 Per Table 2-7, the percentage of working residents who work outside Collier County grew by 6.4% between 2000 and 2018 and the percentage of residents who work within Collier County decreased by 2.6%.